 I am struck again and again throughout the book not only by your rigorous play in language and your use of language to peel back the layers of our world, but by the spiritual depth of the work.
 (If by “spiritual” we mean something more like the space between stars.)
 And while in the poetry community today there is a lot of good work happening in those first two modes, there is a dearth of the latter done well.
 I feel this way about dazzling linguistic and narrative intelligence of novelist Kathryn Davis and would apply those same phrases to describe your work.

 Your poems enact savvy philosophies, embodying insights from social construction, narrative theory, and Wittgensteinian limits of language.
-While some poems that set out to explore these ideas tend to be heady, dry, your poems explore through things cut loose into space, and through the flesh of language–they are alive–thanks to your musical ear and choreographic eye.
+While some poems that set out to explore these ideas tend to be heady, dry, your poems are alive–exploring these ideas through things cut loose into space, and through the flesh of language.
+And their aliveness come also through the powers of your musical ear and choreographic eye.
 Your poetry animates the ideas, moving us into a zone of making and unmaking.
-And this making and unmaking is particularly poignant in these times of cannibal capitalism that the “nearly extinct bees” (“borderlands”); the rise of robots “David Hanson of Hanson Robotics in Plano, Texas…36 motors to reproduce facial expressions and voice” (“Preparing one’s consciousness for the avatar”)–more on this later in the conversation…
+And this making and unmaking is particularly poignant in these times of cannibal capitalism that we see in the “nearly extinct bees” (“borderlands”) and the rise of robots “David Hanson of Hanson Robotics in Plano, Texas…36 motors to reproduce facial expressions and voice” (“Preparing one’s consciousness for the avatar”)–more on this later in the conversation…

 Can you tell us more about the selected collection?
 How it came about?